Living Infrastructure Initiative

 Chesapeake Bay Landscape Professional Program

-The Chesapeake Bay Landscape Professional (CBLP) program is a comprehensive certification and training initiative designed to enhance the skills and knowledge of professionals committed to sustainable landscape management in the Chesapeake Bay region.
+The Chesapeake Bay Landscape Professional (CBLP) program is a comprehensive training and certification initiative designed to enhance the skills and knowledge of professionals committed to sustainable landscape management in the Chesapeake Bay region.
 With two levels of certification, the program offers a robust curriculum that covers foundational and advanced principles in green infrastructure, conservation landscaping, and stormwater management.

 Through these varied offerings, the CBLP program is building a greatly needed resilience workforce.
 CBLP equips a wide range of professionals with the knowledge and practical experience needed to contribute effectively to conservation efforts, fostering a community of skilled practitioners dedicated to the restoration and preservation of the Chesapeake Bay and its surrounding ecosystems.